Chemicals and You

 Workplace Cleaning Chemicals

 Most workplaces use a toxic mix of chemicals to clean – we have been conditioned by advertising to think it needs to be pink and smelly to have an effect, whilst the opposite is true.
 Simple water and salt can become an effective cleaning solution.
-The Guardian looked at the issue recently, and check out fragrance-free workplaces.
-Workplaces can also put standards in place to make buildings better place to work and study in.

 Multiple Chemical Sensitivity